AbtahiJamil-cyber/Bangladesh/README.md

             <div class="footer-content">
                 <div class="footer-section">
                     <h3>About Us</h3>
-                    <p>We are dedicated to providing accurate and comprehensive information about Bangladesh, its culture, history, and people.</p>
+                    <p>We are dedicated to providing accurate and comprehensive information about Bangladesh, its culture, history, and people to the international community.</p>
                 </div>
                 <div class="footer-section">
                     <h3>Quick Links</h3>